-But then you turned around and hurt someone else in the exact same way or even worse than your “Ex” had hurt you.
+But then you turned around and hurt someone else in the exact same way or even worse than your ex had hurt you.
 You want to deny it, but cannot – it’s just staring you in the face.
-What’s happening here?

-B. The once in a lifetime job fell through, even though you created a beautiful ritual to make sure it happened.
-You were sure your magic failed.
+Or, the once in a lifetime job fell through, even though you created a beautiful ceremony to make sure it happened.
+You are sure your magic failed.

-C. You made ceremony to create real and lasting change in your life…and then had to hold on tight for a wild and rowdy ride.
+Perhaps, you made ceremony to create real and lasting change in your life…and then had to hold on tight for a wild and rowdy ride.

 For sacred artists it is all too easy to blame magic for all the times it seems to fall through and fail.

 A large part of that work means cultivating a certain quality or frame of mind and heart conducive for that work, and the root of this is learning how to pay or give our attention to our experience – both inner and outer – than perhaps we have ever done before.

 We can learn a lot from our actual experiences, if only we can listen and look…and be patient.
 Someone who really pays attention to actual experience begins to live more and more by a single rule: expect the unexpected.

-You thought you wanted your “Ex” back.
+You thought you wanted your ex back.
 “Nope!” said the Deep Blue Universe.
 “Huh-uh.
 You need do some serious soul-searching and get your ‘inner’ house in order.”

 You thought it would be so great to get that job, and really wanted it.
-“Really?” the Great Whirling Dervish said, eyebrows raised.
+“Really?” asked the Great Whirling Dervish said, eyebrows raised.
 “That’s what you want?
 My, but you really are a little slow.
 What you want is — Bam!
 Passion!”

-You believed lasting change would be super easy and tidy, like a row of pretty colorful bottles on a shelf you can buy in a store.
+You believed lasting change would be super easy and tidy, like a row of colorful bottles on a shelf you can buy in a store.
 “Wrong again!” laughed the Wide Sparkling Cosmos.
 “Here, witness a miracle.
 Here it is.
 Right in front of you.”

 It is this vigorous openness in which real magic begins to take shape.